oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_decryption_rule.html.markdown

 	* `destination_address` - An array of address list names to be evaluated against the traffic destination address.
 	* `source_address` - An array of address list names to be evaluated against the traffic source address.
 * `decryption_profile` - The name of the decryption profile to use.
+* `description` - The description of the decryption rule.
+This field can be used to add additional info.
 * `secret` - The name of a mapped secret.
 Its `type` must match that of the specified decryption profile.
 * `name` - Name for the decryption rule, must be unique within the policy.
 * `parent_resource_id` - OCID of the Network Firewall Policy this decryption rule belongs to.